 Satoshi’s Bitcoin and its blockchain represents one of these cypherpunk developments.
 It uses the peer-to-peer concept by running on nodes.
 Currently, about 9,000 nodes host a copy of the Bitcoin blockchain, sharing it with the world.
 To take down the blockchain, one would have to take down all 9,000 nodes simultaneously.

 As the original cypherpunk manifesto states, “Privacy is the power to selectively reveal oneself to the world.”
-The blockchain provides that via its nodes with anonymous transaction systems.
+Bitcoin’s blockchain provides that via its nodes with pseudonymous transaction systems.
 This protects privacy, not with secret transactions, but with a system that lets individuals selectively reveal their identity and their transaction or metadata when they desire.
-The blockchain uses proof of work (POW) developed in 2004 by Hal Finney and its follow up, proof of stake (POS) to verify transactions.

 The cypherpunks developed the blockchain you now know as Bitcoin.
 While not developed within the formal group, different members of the subculture developed technological pieces of what Nakamoto used to develop the blockchain.